 Corneal Cross-Linking (CXL)

-Dr. Cavanaugh is a fellowship-trained corneal surgeon and has extensive experience conducting corneal cross-linking procedures
+Dr. Cavanaugh is a fellowship-trained corneal surgeon and has extensive experience in all modalities of treatment for keratoconus

 Keratoconus and post-surgical ectasia are potentially life-altering diseases that affect hundreds of thousands of Americans.
 Corneal cross-linking is a proven treatment that can halt the progression of keratoconus and other ectatic disorders.
 Cavanaugh Eye Center is dedicated to providing our patients with this promising, FDA-approved treatment.

 Keratoconus is an eye disease that progressively changes the shape of the cornea.
 Instead of a relatively round shape, keratoconus causes the cornea to become thin and bulge.
 Over time, the cornea develops a cone shape, causing nearsightedness, irregular astigmatism and a subsequent decline in vision.
 When these corneal changes occur after an eye procedure, it is called post-surgical ectasia.

 The cornea is often called the “window to the eye”— and for good reason.
 The cornea directs light into the eye, When its shape undergoes changes due to keratoconus, vision is detrimentally affected.
 Think of it as looking through bubbled glass; the view becomes distorted, and it can become difficult to identify shapes and details.